 You have created a Facebook page and spent some time ensuring it looks and operates like a sister page of your main website.
 It is an amazing way to reach potential customers.
 Making sense of the Insights section of your Facebook page may not be as rewarding.

 I have spent years looking over Facebook page insights for a variety of products and services.
 As the Goliath of social media continues to grow and keeps adding new features into its page offering.
 It seems that new tracking insight information is being added every month.
 Facebook has the ability to track almost any type of interaction.
 That said the core insights that you should look at aren’t going to change anytime soon.

 Once you have started building up a fan base and are getting consistent traffic to your website.
 You need to keep the momentum going and can’t afford to spend too much time looking into how people have interacted with each post.

 This is where Elementary Analytics comes in.
 You need to focus on the key overarching insights.
 Helping you see how your Facebook page posts and campaigns are increasing your page followers.
 In turn, driving traffic to your website.

-Top 5 Facebook Page Insights To Track
+Top 5 Facebook Page Metrics To Track

 Your page is up and running and you have decided on a number of ‘calls to action’.
 With a brief social media marketing plan, you begin creating content and sharing posts on the page on a regular basis.